 Functional pain is additional pressure, with or without contractions, due to deviations in labor.
 Often this is from a misaligned mother or baby.
 Most misalignments can be avoided or corrected in pregnancy with proper care.
 Basic childbirth exercises to strengthen birthing muscles will help to align a baby early.
-Walking, swimming, and sitting upright with a straight back is all easy to do throughout pregnancy, and have long-lasting rewards for mom and baby.
+Walking, swimming, and sitting upright with a straight back are all easy to do throughout pregnancy, and have long-lasting rewards for mom and baby.
 Chiropractic care and acupuncture can help to open the mother’s body and allow a baby to find the right way out.
 Homeopathy can be an amazing choice for mothers in labor, as well.
-Also, having a trained birth worker at birth can guide mom and her partner through a variety of positions, as well as instructing them in using advanced techniques like rebozo to help with alignment and to speed the process.
+Also, having a trained birth worker at birth can guide the mom and her partner through a variety of positions, as well as instruct them in using advanced techniques like rebozo to help with alignment and speed the process.

 Remember, pain is finite.
 Pain has a beginning and an end.
 It will not last forever.
 In labor, it may be very hard to surrender to the process, but many of the discomforts of birth can be dealt with by having a good support team and a provider and birthplace that will work with your choices.
 Most emotional pain can be avoided with excellent childbirth preparation and classes.
 Functional pain can also be alleviated or avoided with proper care and attention to detail.
 Physiological pain in labor, however, is part of the natural process, working hand-in-hand with a natural endorphin release.
 This combination of endorphins and hormones is complex and wonderful.
 When the mother feels safe and supported, the labor process can unfold as needed, transforming women into mothers.